elizabeth-millicanbxsy/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
 Always strive for clarity and modularity in your programs, as it not only makes your present work more robust but also eases future enhancements and debugging."

 Remember, every line of code you write is a liability until proven otherwise; keep it simple and purposeful.
 This approach fosters collaboration, minimizes errors, and improves the overall quality and longevity of software projects.

+# 2024-02-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help to keep you focused.
+ - 来自NLP